dehoyostc/agent-communication-protocol/docs/why-now.md

 The compatibility signal — the useful output of this interaction — does not require any of this private information.
 It emerges from the intersection of what each agent is authorized to share: the operating patterns that predict success and failure on both sides, the structural requirements of the role and environment, the constraints that are hard limits versus soft preferences.

-This is the problem ACP is designed to address.
+This is the problem CARP is designed to address.
 Not the intelligence required to generate a compatibility signal.
 The infrastructure required to exchange information safely, with explicit authorization boundaries, in a format that is consistent across agents built by different organizations using different underlying models.

 ---